-3 hints for negotiating with a buyer’s broker
+3 tips for negotiating with a buyer’s real estate broker

-“Be clear about your intentions, ask the write questions and check the contents of the legal documents.
-This will avoid any unpleasant surprises,” says Martin Desfossés, real estate coach with DuProprio.
+“Be clear about your intentions, ask the right questions and carefully look over the legal documents.
+This will help you avoid any unpleasant surprises,” says Martin Desfossés, real estate coach with DuProprio.

 - When would your client like to visit the property?